pprabhu90/pprabhu90/README.md

 ![GitHub followers](https://img.shields.io/github/followers/pprabhu90?label=Follow&style=social)
 ![GitHub views](https://komarev.com/ghpvc/?username=pprabhu90&color=blue)

 I'm a Senior Product Manager – Technical at AWS with a UChicago Booth MBA and UC Berkeley BA.
 I build global internal tools that streamline large-scale cloud migrations, impacting $10B+ in revenue.
-I'm currently pursuing my master's in data science at UC Berkeley to deepen my expertise in GenAI, machine learning, and programming — all in service of building the next generation of AI-native products.
+I'm currently pursuing a master's in data science at UC Berkeley to deepen my expertise in GenAI, machine learning, and programming — all in service of building the next generation of AI-native products.

 ---